D0nni387/Fragile_Art/README.md

 ### Deploying to Heroku

-To run this application in an online environment you will need to deploy the code to Heroku.
+To run this application in an online environment you will need to deploy the code to *Heroku*.
 Before moving on to this section please ensure you have followed the instructions for local deployment and this has been successful

 1. Either create an account at [Heroku](https://www.heroku.com/) or log in to your account